claudchereji/YouU/README.md

 Note: If you are using macOS and facing issues with the application icon, you can uncomment the root.iconbitmap(default='icon.icns') line in the code to try to set the application icon yourself.
 Ensure that the icon file (icon.icns) is present in the same directory as the script.

+## Additional software

+You can use any markdown editor/viewer to visualize the scripts with their respective formatting.
+I personally use [Obsidian](https://obsidian.md/download)
 Happy studies!